Teacher Education in French

 Can’t wait to start?
 Find out which steps you need to take.

-If you want to apply to our Teacher Education in French programme, you need to have a secondary school diploma, and speak English at least at CEFR level B1.
+If you want to start with the Teacher Education in French programme, you need to have a secondary school diploma, and speak English at least at CEFR level B1.
 You also need to command French at CEFR level B1 (Listening and Reading) and A2 (Speaking and Writing).
 A language test is part of the admission process.
 Of course, love for French and teaching is a must!
+Are you 21 years or older and you don't have a (sufficient) diploma?
+Then you'll need to take an admission test.

 You enjoy being surrounded by others, have an affinity with young people and possess great communicative and social skills.